jeff-yc-wong/WfFormat-To-StreamFlow-Translator/README.md

 # WfFormat-To-StreamFlow-Translator

-This repository contains code that translates a WfFormat JSON workflow into a StreamFlow .yml file.
+This repository contains Python code that translates a WfFormat JSON workflow into a StreamFlow .yml file.